beerfactory/beerfactory-site/content/pages/controlling.rst

 :author: Nicolas Jouanin
 :section: index
 :icon: icon-gear
+:order: 2

-Beerfactory embedded solutions can be used to control brewery's actuators.
+Beerfactory embedded solution can be used to control brewery actuators.
 Configuration and programming options allow to completelly automate the brewing process.